-You need to pay attention to maintenance and management as you run your facility — as equipment and assets age, they need to be cleaned, maintained, repaired, and ultimately replaced.
-So what exactly is a facility management program, and why is this so important?
-Read on to discover more.
+When you’re running a facility, it’s crucial to pay attention to maintenance and management.
+As your equipment and assets age, they need to be cleaned, maintained, repaired, and eventually replaced.
+So, what is facility maintenance, and why is it so important?
+Read on to find out more.

-Facility maintenance is defined as a set of activities you use to keep your equipment and your building working in the way that they should.
-This process brings together inspections and assessments, as well as estimations and data analyses that help you and your team stay on top of the situation.
+Facility maintenance is a set of activities you perform to keep your equipment and building working properly.
+This process includes inspections, assessments, estimates, and data analysis that help you and your team stay on top of any issues.
+By combining preventive maintenance with corrective actions, you can ensure that your facility’s assets remain in good working order.

 1

-You have a duty to ensure optimal health and safety at your facility.
+You have a duty to ensure a safe work environment at your facility.
 A proactive maintenance program is a big part of making this happen.
+Regular inspections and maintenance activities help prevent equipment failures that could endanger personnel.

 2

-Facility managers need to protect their return on investment, which means ensuring that assets and equipment remain in good working order for as long as possible.
-Regular inspections help to avoid any potential problems with assets and machinery and are key to our facility maintenance definition.
+Facility managers need to protect their investment by ensuring that assets and equipment stay in good working order for as long as possible.
+Regular inspections help avoid potential problems with assets and machinery, which is a key part of our facility maintenance definition.

 3

-Commercial buildings need to support efficient and productive working environments, while residential buildings also need to provide efficiency to users of both private and common areas.
-Facility maintenance ensures that individuals onsite can use the space easily and effectively while also cutting down on wastage by ensuring green energy efficiency solutions are working as they should.
+Commercial buildings need to support efficient and productive working environments.
+Facility maintenance ensures that everyone onsite can use the space easily and effectively.
+It also helps cut down on waste by making sure that green energy solutions are working properly.

 4

-It’s much more cost-effective to maintain your assets than to replace them because they are damaged.
-There is also the downtime to consider — making small repairs can keep your assets in the field while replacing a damaged component means taking the equipment or asset offline until the replacement is complete.
+It’s much more cost-effective to maintain your assets than to replace them when they break down.
+Regular maintenance can prevent equipment failures, saving you money in the long run.
+Also, making small repairs keeps your assets operational, while replacing damaged components often means taking equipment offline until the replacement is complete.

-Facility maintenance can be broken down into four main categories.
-These categories influence decision-making at your facility, including the types of facility maintenance workers you need and the specifications of the systems you will deploy.
+Facility maintenance can be broken down into several main categories.
+Understanding these types helps you make better decisions about your facility, including the kinds of facility maintenance workers you need and the building systems you will deploy.

 1